- Do

 - the multiplicative identity of the field

-- the addition operator that takes two field arguments and returns their sum
+- the operator that adds two field arguments

 - the unary additive inverse function

-- the field multiplication operator for two field arguments
+- the operator that multiplies two field arguments

 - the multiplicative inverse function